teddiherring/AERT_KG/README.md

 This repository contains:

 1. [notebook for data processing](./data_processing_AERT_kinggeorge.ipynb): This notebook contains code for automated filtering and inversion of the A-ERT dataset, and generates plots of climate data, ERT results, soil moisture, and temperature.
-2. [data files](./data): This folder contains the A-ERT data files, including raw A-ERT data and site data (temperature, TDR, and climate measurements).
+2. [data files](./data): This folder contains raw A-ERT data and site data (temperature, TDR, and climate measurements).
 3. [inverted data](./inverted_data): This folder contains the inverted A-ERT data.
-This can be loaded quickly into the data processing script to avoid re-processing the data.
+This can be loaded quickly into the processing script to avoid re-inverting the data.

 ## Setup